Ring of integers: Multiplicative structure

 A ring of integers is always a Dedekind domain, and so has unique factorization of ideals into prime ideals.

-The units of a ring of integers O_{K} is a finitely generated abelian group by Dirichlet's unit theorem.
+The units of a ring of integers O_{K} form a finitely generated abelian group by Dirichlet's unit theorem.
 The torsion subgroup consists of the roots of unity of K. A set of torsion-free generators is called a set of fundamental units.

 Generalization

 One defines the ring of integers of a non-archimedean local field F as the set of all elements of F with absolute value ≤ 1; this is a ring because of the strong triangle inequality.
 If F is the completion of an algebraic number field, its ring of integers is the completion of the latter's ring of integers.
 The ring of integers of an algebraic number field may be characterised as the elements which are integers in every non-archimedean completion.

 For example, the p-adic integers $\mathbb Z_p$ are the ring of integers of the p-adic numbers $\mathbb Q_p$.